roadtocode4u/spaceship/docs/icp/91-css/91-css.md

  </details>

-> 44. How do you hide an element using CSS?
+> 45. How do you hide an element using CSS?

 <details>
   <summary>👁 Show Answer</summary>
   <p>

-To hide an element using CSS, you can use the display property and set value to "none", which removes the element from the page flow and makes it invisible.
+To hide an element using CSS, you can use the `display` property and set value to `none`, which removes the element from the page flow and makes it invisible.

   </p>

 </details>

+> 46.